Opens for 2014 Season September 12th & 13th 2014 for the Weekends!

 A parking lot with a limited number of stalls is open at the haunt for guest use.
 Parking is also available along 700 W. Avoid parking under the nearby overpasses or along existing bike lanes.
 For an extra thrill, park at The Gateway mall and experience our new Zombie Bus that provides transportation to and from the haunt.

-Print coupon or show on a mobile device to redeem.
+show us this Coupon on a mobile device to redeem.

 In the late 1800s, in the heart of industrial Salt Lake City, a cement factory known as the Portland Cement Works began its operation.
 In those days, manufacturing was a dangerous activity, requiring the use boiling liquid and heavy machinery powered by the grinding of giant gears.
 In this environment of early industrialism, the margin for error was small.
 Throughout the history of the factory, numerous workers learned this reality too late.